 Honor crimes are carried out within different cultures in order to ‘save’ the dignity and pride of a family, especially when a daughter/sister has been involved in a culturally unacceptable act.
 In Israel, honor killings have been used as a means to justify gender-based violence against marginalized women.
 We face a major problem due to the lack of involvement of responsible authoritative powers to stop such killings, to punish those responsible, and to educate future generations.

 Hind was born and raised in East Jerusalem, Palestine.
 Growing up in a conflict zone and being faced with a daily reality of oppression, she decided to move to Europe to pursue her university education.
-Throughout the last 10 years, she has hopped around multiple cities in pursuit of her interest in science, whilst creating long-lasting friendships, many of which have shaped who she is today.
-She is currently pursuing a PhD at the University of Zurich.
+Throughout the last 10 years, she has lived in multiple cities in pursuit of her interest in science, whilst creating long-lasting friendships, many of which have shaped who she is today.
+She has recently successfully defended her doctoral thesis in cancer biology at the University of Zurich.